Entitlements

 carcinoma, adenocarcinoma of the lung, etc., rather than as bronchioalveolar

 carcinoma.
-In a radiation claim where lung cancer is present, you will need
+In a radiation claim where lung cancer is present, you will

 to determine whether the actual specific type of cancer is bronchioalveolar